 Where to stay in Moscow?
 Check our guide featuring the best areas to stay in the Russian capital, featuring also a travel budget guide and when to visit of the biggest cities in Europe

-Are you planning a trip to Moscow and other parts of Russia?
+Are you planning a trip to the capital and other parts of Russia?
 Check our guide on where to stay in Moscow, a metropolis of contrasts and one of the most interesting cities to visit in the Old Continent.

 Moscow Travel: Overview